jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Unified Audit Log

-Unified audit log is very nice 🤩 to have, while not MDA focused call-out I'd like to call out that enabling the MDE Unified Audit Log (UAL) can make a life a lot easier for investigators.
+Unified audit log is very nice 🤩 to have, while not MDA focused call-out I'd like to call out that enabling the MDE Unified Audit Log (UAL) can make a life a lot easier for investigators 🔎.

 Settings > Endpoints > Advanced Features